OUR STORY

 Enterprise tools don't fit

-Harvey, CoCounsel, and Lexis+ AI were built for BigLaw.
-Their pricing ($225+/user/month), their onboarding, their support model — none of it fits a 2-person immigration boutique or a solo practitioner in Calgary.
+Enterprise AI legal platforms were built for BigLaw.
+Their pricing, their onboarding, their support model — none of it fits a 2-person litigation or immigration boutique, or a solo practitioner in Calgary.

 📁